The Ultimate Itineraries to Qin Shi Huang’s Terracotta Army | Lishan Garden (2026 Edition)

 - Digital App: “Digital Qin Mausoleum” shows 3D reconstructions of unexcavated pits.

-4. Important Notes: Respect & Protection
+4. Important Notes: Safety, Rules & Artifact Protection

 - Artifacts: No touching; no flash or selfie sticks; avoid direct photos.